Princeton-CDH/derrida-django/sitemedia/scss/README.md

 ### Naming
 This project follows the [Block-Element-Modifier, or BEM](http://getbem.com/introduction/) methodology for delcaring CSS names and structuring style rules.
 In general, BEM recommends avoiding nested, global, and compound selectors unless they are reasonablely reusable.
 Classes use a single hyphen (`-`) for single block class names (e.g. `my-block`), two underlines `__` to indicate children relationships (e.g. `my-block__button`), and two hyphens for modifiers (e.g. `my-block__button--success`).

+### Scss Linter
+[scss-lint](https://github.com/brigade/scss-lint) is used to help keep the SCSS files clean and readable.
+The linting rules for this project can be found in the configuration file `.scss-lint.yml` within the `scss` folder.